xcat2/confluent-docs/docs/configureconfluent.md

 To get started, it is suggested to use the `everything` group to set universal attributes.
 Usually a cluster uses the same username/password across the IMMs.
-In such a case, it is suggested to set this on the `everything` group:
+In such a case, it is suggested to set this data as attributes on the `everything` group:

 	confetty set /nodegroups/everything/attributes/current secret.hardwaremanagementuser=immusername secret.hardwaremanagementpassword=immpassword console.method=ipmi

-From there, adding a specific node involves:
+From there, adding a specific node using values from everything combined with node unique data would involve the following:

 	confetty create /nodes/n3 hardwaremanagement.manager=n3-imm

 Note that a complete list of attributes that may be set can be found  in [Node attributes]({{ site.baseurl }}/documentation/nodeattributes.html)

-With that, the confluent commands and web gui will function with any node defined as above.
-The rest of this document provides more information, but it is not strictly required to read further.

 Another common task is to create a custom group, with particular meaning to a specific environment.
 For example: